Pratik280/pratik280.github.io/src/content/blog/07-postgres-database-setup-in-linux/index.md

 \c employeedb dbuser
 ```

+### Creation of tables and the insertion of values into them.

 For the purpose of demonstration, we will proceed to create a few tables in the `employeedb` database.

 ```sql